Gosia-Kwap/LLMProject/README.md

 * Prompt Engineering to guide model outputs for bias detection.
 * LoRA (Low-Rank Adaptation) as a PEFT technique to improve model efficiency during fine-tuning.

+# Limitations

+ The systems tailored to classifying the political bias might suffer greatly from the lack of reliability or scalability.
+In particular, our system limitation is the spatially limited source of the data – the political environment of the USA.
+In the context of USA's politics, the distinction "left" or "right" might take the form of e.g. "pro-democrat" or "pro-republican", which loses scalability for other political contexts, outside of this environment.